Maghriboselache

-Maghriboselache is an extinct genus of cladoselachid symmoriiform fish that lived 369 million years ago during the Late Devonian (middle Famennian stage) of Morocco.
+Maghriboselache is an extinct genus of cladoselachid symmoriiform fish that lived 369 million years ago during the Late Devonian (middle Famennian stage) of what is now Morocco.
 The genus contains a single species, M. mohmezanei.
 Maghriboselache represents the first cladoselachid to be discovered with significant details of the jaws, braincase and even endocranium.
 Along with Cladoselache, it shares a unique and distinctive tooth and upper jaw morphology.

 Discovery and naming

 Maghriboselache was discovered in the eastern parts of the Anti-Atlas mountain range.
 Most specimens were found in the Thylacocephalan layer.
 The genus was described by Klug, Coates, Frey, Greif, Jobbins, Pohle, Lagnaoui, Haouz and Ginter in 2023.

 The generic name, "Maghriboselache", is derived from "al Maghrib", the Arabic word for Morocco, combined with "σέλαχος" ("selachos"), the Greek word for cartilaginous fish.
 The specific name, "mohamezanei", honors Moha Mezane, a French amateur geologist and fossil hunter, who discovered some Maghriboselache fossils.